ryanbaumann/Strava-Stream-to-CSV/README.md

 # Strava-Stream-to-CSV
-Python library executable to download stream data to a CSV
+Python library executable to download Strava API stream data to a CSV